 External marking.
-Grade.
+Two grades.

-The assessment must reflect to what extent the following objectives have been achieved:
+Solo recital: The assessment must reflect to what extent the following objectives have been achieved:

-- Has acquired and is able to use technical and musical skills and forms of expression within vocal studies - Possesses knowledge of musical and technical practice, methods, and theory as well as repertoire from classical vocal studies literature within a wide selection of styles and genres - Is conversant with vocal studies conventions with a view to performing professionally - Is able to reflect on practice and choice of methods in relation to his/her own artistic practice - Is capable of making artistic choices and assessments - Is able to communicate musical and artistic expression in a way that is relevant for a given target audience - Is able to identify and handle artistic challenges in a creative, investigative, and analytical manner
+- Possesses knowledge of musical and technical practice, repertoire, methods, and theory - Has acquired and is able to use technical and musical skills and forms of expression related to his/her main instrument - Is capable of making artistic choices and assessments - Is conversant with main instrument conventions with a view to performing professionally - Is able to reflect on practice and choice of methods in relation to his/her artistic practice on the main instrument - Is able to communicate musical and artistic expression in a way that is relevant for a given target audience - Is able to identify and handle artistic challenges in a creative, investigative, and analytical manner